 The Stryd Adaptive Training is a great tool for anyone who is in between race plans or anyone who wants to mix up their training without a strict plan.

 Adaptive Training will work best if the athlete has an accurate Critical Power.
-If you do not have an accurate Critical Power, the system will help you get one by scheduling a single run CP Estimate.
+If you do not have an accurate Critical Power, the system will help you get one by scheduling a single-run CP Estimate.

 If you currently have a Stryd Training plan or import a training plan from Training Peaks, you will want to pause that plan before you start using the Stryd Adaptive Training.
 If you have a race scheduled, wait until you have completed the race to begin a Stryd Adaptive Training Plan.